The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Introduction

-The case of odd dimension-$d$ Poincar\'e-Einstein structures is subtle.
+The case of odd dimensional Poincar\'e-Einstein structures is subtle.
 Firstly, no Anderson-type formula for the renormalized volume is available, and in general this quantity depends on a choice of boundary metric representative $\bar g\in \cc_\Sigma$.
-Concordantly, there is an obstruction to smoothness of the Fefferman--Graham expansion.
-For general boundary conformal structures, the coefficient $({\mathcal L}_{\frac{\partial}{\partial r}})^{d-1} g_r\big|_\Sigma$ in the Fefferman--Graham expansion of a Poincar\'e--Einstein metric does {\it not} define a tensor-density valued in~$\odot_\circ^2 T^*\Sigma[3-d]$ independently of the choice of~$\bar g\in \cc_\Sigma$.
-One might hope for a canonical class of boundary metrics leading to a Dirichlet-to-Neumann tensor.
-The following theorem is a positive answer in dimension~$d=5$. \begin{theorem} Let $(M_+^5,g^o)$ be a Poincar\'e--Einstein structure with (locally) conformally flat conformal infinity $\Sigma$.
-Then the unique natural transverse order 4 section of $\odot_\circ^2 T^*\Sigma[-2]$ that is an invariant of the Poincar\'e--Einstein structure, is given, for a choice of $g\in \cc_{o}$, by
+Concordantly, there is an obstruction to smoothness of the Fefferman--Graham expansion termed the obstruction tensor~\cite{FG}.
+For general boundary conformal structures, the $r^{d-1}$ coefficient in the Fefferman--Graham expansion of a Poincar\'e--Einstein metric does {\it not} define a tensor-density valued in~$\odot_\circ^2 T^*\Sigma[3-d]$ independently of the choice of~$\bar g\in \cc_\Sigma$.
+Indeed the quantity $({\mathcal L}_{\frac{\partial}{\partial r}})^{d-1} g_r$ may not extend smoothly to the boundary $\Sigma$.
+When the Fefferman--Graham obstruction tensor vanishes we may then at least define $\operatorname{DN}^{(d)}:=({\mathcal L}_{\frac{\partial}{\partial r}})^{d-1} g_r\big|_\Sigma$ for $d$ odd.
+However, this does not in general transform conformally covariantly as one changes the choice of boundary metric~$\bar g$ required to determine the Graham--Lee compactified metric.
+But, when the boundary~$(\Sigma,\cc_\Sigma)$ is conformally flat, we can instead define a canonical section~$\FF{\, d\, }^{\sss\rm \hh DN^\flat}$ of $\otop\!\!\odot^2 \!T^*M[3-d]|_\Sigma$ which is an invariant of the Poincar\'e--Einstein structure. \begin{theorem} Let $(M_+^5,g^o)$ be a Poincar\'e--Einstein structure with (locally) conformally flat conformal infinity $\Sigma$.
+Then the unique (up to a non-zero constant multiple) natural transverse order 4 section of $\otop \odot_\circ^2 T^*M[-2]|_\Sigma$ that is an invariant of the Poincar\'e--Einstein structure, is given, for a choice of $g\in \cc$, by

-Moreover, given a (locally) flat boundary metric representative, and corresponding distance function $r$, this tensor is a non-zero multiple of the fourth Fefferman--Graham expansion coefficient~$({\mathcal L}_{\frac{\partial}{\partial r}})^{4} g_r\big|_\Sigma$. \end{theorem}